vsbpan/herbivar/README.md

 ## Overview

-This package makes available several methods used for analyzing variability in
+This package makes several methods used for analyzing variability inecological data available.
-    ecological data.
 Currently, it supports fitting a neutral herbivory model to data using Maximum Likelihood Estimation (MLE).
 It also contains several helper functions for investigating distributions and wrangling the HerbVar dataset.
-In addition, using the 'imager' infrastructure, the package also supports automatic processing of leaf images, mostly in the context of leaf scans, that can retrieve rich within-leaf herbivory data.
-The package is integrated with the 'spatstat' package that allows for spatial analysis of these data.
+In addition, using the *imager* infrastructure, the package also supports automatic processing of leaf images, mostly in the context of leaf scans, that can retrieve rich within-leaf herbivory data.
+The package is integrated with the *spatstat* package that allows for spatial analysis of these data.

 Currently work in progress, mostly for internal use only.
 Proceed with caution :)